 “The Foley Foundation is pleased to collaborate with The GroundTruth Project’s mentorship of the next generation of journalists by continuing Jim’s legacy of courageous and insightful journalism amid conflict through the James Foley Middle East Fellowship at The GroundTruth Project,” said Diane Foley, Founder and Director of the James W. Foley Legacy Foundation.

 Our original funding for this fellowship came from The Correspondents’ Fund, and the organization has continued its support through this year.
-The list of past recipients of the fellowship is made up of promising emerging journalists, including Dalia Mortada, who produced an award-winning audio documentary and podcast titled “From Syria With Baklava,” and Jahd Khalil, who has just released his audio documentary and podcast about music of the Syrian diaspora titled “The Bandits Live On.”
+The list of past recipients of the fellowship is made up of promising emerging journalists, including Dalia Mortada, who produced an audio documentary and podcast titled “From Syria With Baklava,” and Jahd Khalil, who has just released his audio documentary and podcast about music of the Syrian diaspora titled “The Bandits Live On.”

 For this year’s fellowship, we encourage applicants to present proposals for stories about education, health, culture, art, food, faith and other expressions of life in a region where too often reporters cover only conflict.
 While the last two years have focused on audio reporting, the fellowship is open to journalists working in all forms of media.
 This year, we are encouraging applications for writing.
 Field reporting may take place anywhere, but must maintain an enterprising and human-centered approach to the reporting.